dstroud/dreamsequence_dev/README.md

 	- Chord name: Readout of active chord.
 	- Chord progress: Current chord pattern and progress.
   - Metro T-: Transport state, metronome, and time remaining in arrangement.
-  - Metro T+: Transport state, metronome, and elapsed play time (Dash 1 default).
+  - Metro T+: Transport state, metronome, and elapsed play time.

 - Crow pullup: i2c pullup resistors can be set On (default) or Off.